adamzr2000/unitree-go1-digital-twin/digital-twin-service/go1-gesture-control/README.md

 ```bash
 docker ps
 ```
-In the output you should be able to see the `gesture-control-app` container up and running.
+In the output you should be able to see the `go1-gesture-control` container up and running.

 ### How to use it?